4Noyis/go_p2p-file_transfer/README.md

 ## Peer B (Receiver)

-- Make connection to Peer A with using TCP via given address (localhost:8080).
+- Makes connection to Peer A with using TCP via given address (localhost:8080).

 - Creates new file and reads(receive) files data with `io.Copy` and writes this data to file.